Servius/updated-starwars-weapons/README.md

 Let me know if there are any issues somewhere or areas that could be improved.
 Make a pull request.

+This addon is under the GNU GPL v3 License.
+All modifications MUST have their source made publicly available.

 ### Workshop Addons:

  * [Star Wars Weapons](http://steamcommunity.com/sharedfiles/filedetails/?id=183549197) for the original weapons.